Achieving High Accuracy with PINNs via Energy Natural Gradients: Experiments

 The assembly of the Gram matrix $G_E$ can be done efficiently in parallel, avoiding a potentially costly loop over index pairs $(i,j)$.
 Instead of computing the pseudo inverse of the Gram matrix $G_E(\theta)$ we solve the least square problem

-Although naive, this can easily be parallelized and performs fast and efficient in our experiments.
-For the numerical evaluation of the integrals appearing in the loss function as well as in the entries of the Gram matrix we use a quadrature based on the evaluations of the functions on a uniform grid.
-We initialize the network's weights and biases according to a Gaussian with standard deviation $0.1$ and vanishing mean.
+For the numerical evaluation of the integrals appearing in the loss function as well as in the entries of the Gram matrix we \mzz experiment both with fixed integration points on a regular grid and repeatedly and randomly drawn integration points. \eee We initialize the network's weights and biases according to a Gaussian with standard deviation $0.1$ and vanishing mean.

-\paragraph{Baselines} We compare the efficiency of energy NGs to the following optimizers.
+\paragraph{\mzz Evaluation \eee} \mzz We report the relative\footnote{i.e., normalized by the norm of the solution} $L^2$ and $H^1$ errors during and after the optimization process.
+For this we use 10 times more integration points than during the optimization. \eee We compare the efficiency of energy NGs to the following optimizers.
 First, we consider vanilla gradient descent (denoted as GD in our experiments) with a line search on a logarithmic grid.
-Then, we test the performance of Adam with an exponentially decreasing learning rate schedul to prevent oscillations, where we start with an initial learning rate of $10^{-3}$ that after $1.5\cdot 10^4$ steps starts to decrease by a factor of $10^{-1}$ every $10^4$ steps until a minimum learning rate of $10^{-7}$ is reached or the maximal amount of iterations is completed.
+Then, we test the performance of Adam with an exponentially decreasing learning rate schedule to prevent oscillations, where we start with an initial learning rate of $10^{-3}$ that after $1.5\cdot 10^4$ steps starts to decrease by a factor of $10^{-1}$ every $10^4$ steps until a minimum learning rate of $10^{-7}$ is reached or the maximal amount of iterations is completed. \mzz We do also compare to the quasi-Newton method BFGS \cite{nocedal1999numerical} \eee.
 Finally, we test the Hilbert natural gradient descent with line search (denoted by H-NGD).

 \paragraph{Computation Details} For our implementation we rely on the library JAX~\cite{jax2018github}, where all required derivatives are computed using JAX' automatic differentiation module.
 The JAX implementation of the least square solve relies on a singular value decomposition.
+For the implementation of the BFGS optimizer we rely on the implementation jaxopt.BFGS.
 All experiments were run on a single NVIDIA RTX 3080 Laptop GPU in double precision.
-The code to reproduce the experiments can be found in the supplements.
+The code to reproduce the experiments can be found in the repository \url{https://github.com/MariusZeinhofer/Natural-Gradient-PINNs-ICML23}.